EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: EASpy framework

-where $I_{\lambda}(p_{0}, T_{0})$ is the specific intensity and the function $p^{'}_{\lambda}(T)$ takes into account temperature-dependent non-radiative de-excitation effects.
 The relative intensity $I_{\lambda}/I_{337}$ (see Fig.~\ref{fig:rel_intensity_vs_trans}) highlights that most of the fluorescence lines are located at $\lambda\lesssim$ \SI{400}{\nano\metre}.
-A detailed discussion on the temperature, humidity and pressure dependence of the air-fluorescence yield and the function $p^{'}_{\lambda}(T)$ can be found in \cite{Ave_2007,Ave_2008}.
+A detailed discussion on the temperature, humidity and pressure dependence of the air-fluorescence yield and the function $p^{'}_{\lambda}(T, p_{w})$ can be found in \cite{Ave_2007,Ave_2008}.
 The parameters used for the air-fluorescence yield are listed in Appendix~\ref{sec:appendix_FL}.
+Note, that \texttt{EASpy} calculates the atmospheric parameters only along the shower axis.
+At relative evolution stage $t$ all voxels in a plane perpendicular to the shower axis will have the same values for the atmospheric parameters.

 We assume that fluorescence emission is isotropic.
 Therefore, only a small fraction of the fluorescence photons will be observed by the telescopes.
-Instead of randomly distributing the photons over $4\pi$ and keeping track of each photon trajectory we assume that the amount of fluorescence photons $N^{fl}_{sphere}$ hitting the telescope's sphere is given by its angular size seen from the position of a individual voxel.
+Instead of randomly distributing the photons over $4\pi$ and keeping track of each photon trajectory we assume that the amount of fluorescence photons $N^{fl}_{sphere}$ hitting the telescope's sphere is given by its angular size seen from the position of a individual voxel (i.e., the telescope is modelled as a sphere with radius set to the radius of the mirror, see Appendix~\ref{subsec:simtel}).
 Consequently, the fraction $N^{fl}_{sphere}/N^{fl}$ of the produced fluorescence photons hitting the telescope's sphere depends only on the ratio of its radius $R$ and distance $d$ to the voxel position:

 For a zenith angle of \SI{70}{\degree}(\SI{80}{\degree}) and a radius $R =$ \SI{14}{\metre}, the resulting fraction is $\approx 10^{-8}(10^{-9})$.
 This substantial decrease when going from \SI{70}{\degree} to \SI{80}{\degree} is a direct consequence of the fact that the distance of the telescope to the shower maximum increases rapidly with increasing zenith angle of the air shower.